Table of Contents

-- You get to save time and money by allowing one common code base as the cost of building an Android and iOS app (when using React Native) is almost half as compared to native development.
+- Save time and money by allowing one common code base as the cost of building an Android and iOS app is almost half compared to native development

 - Allows for cross-platform mobile app development

-- You can get multiple outcomes under one undemanding solution
+- Get multiple outcomes under one un-demanding solution

-- It’s not going away anytime soon as it’s backed by Facebook and has a larger community than Flutter.
+- Backed by Facebook and has a larger community than Flutter

 Pros of React Native: